Admissions representative part time jobs - 41 jobs

 Cincinnati, OH

-Academic Advisor CCP The CCP Academic Advisor is responsible for providing CCP students with information about requirements and academic policies, connecting students with appropriate resources to clarify their interests, aptitudes and goals, monitoring academic performance and intervening with students during academic difficulty.
-In addition, the CCP Academic Advisor will assist with and support College recruitment, enrollment, and program events.
+Academic Advisor - (Part-Time) Academic Advisors are responsible for providing students with information about requirements and academic policies, connecting students with appropriate resources to clarify their interests, aptitudes and goals.
+Pathway advisors work with students whose academic skills need refreshing or developing in order to qualify for admission.
+The advisors serve as guides, connecting students to internal and external support services to prepare students to take courses at the college.
+In addition, Academic Advisors assist with and support College recruitment, enrollment, and program events.

-* Collaborates with administrators, faculty and staff to provide assistance to an ethnically, culturally, socially and economically diverse student population.
+* Collaborates with administrators, faculty and staff to aid an ethnically, culturally, socially and economically diverse student population.

-* Provides information and advising of academic requirements, programs and services to prospective, incoming and current CCP students.
+* Within his/her assigned Division, the Academic Advisor provides information and advising of academic requirements, programs and services to prospective, incoming and current students.

-* Gives advice in keeping with the students' interests, values, abilities and program major.
+* Provides advice in keeping with the students' interests, values, abilities and program major.

-* Monitors the academic progress of CCP students toward degrees, certifications, and/or educational goals to identify current and potential needs or problem areas (i.e. study skills, tutoring) and refers students to appropriate campus resources for assistance.
+* Monitors the academic progress of students toward degrees, certifications, and/or educational goals to identify current and potential needs or problem areas (i.e., study skills, tutoring) and refers students to appropriate campus resources for assistance.

-* Presents, participates, and/or facilitates various campus activities and events as well as attends and/or engages with committees as part of the campus community.
+* Presents, participates, and/or facilitates various campus activities and events as well as attends and/or engages with various members of the campus community.

 * Encourages students to engage in opportunities across campus relevant to their needs.